mackey123/The-Scottish-Highlands2/README.md

 ### Imagery

-- There is a a few pictures in this site the main is the one of the Scottish highlands as the home page, all images used throught are of the highlands to highlight its beauty.
+- There is a a few pictures in this site the main is the one of the Scottish highlands as the home page, all images used throughout are of the highlands to highlight its beauty.

 ### Colour Scheme

 - The main colours used are a light blue for sections and a light grey for backgrounds, navbar is azure to contrast with the home page image.
-Added highlights to headers to add more interaction some change from azure to blue while some azure to yellow.Used a diffrent tone of blue for certain sections to make stand out.
+Added highlights to headers to add more interaction some change from azure to blue while some azure to yellow.
+Used a different tone of blue for certain sections to make them stand out.
+I also used Webaim to help me decide my colours link to the site here. https://webaim.org/resources/contrastchecker/

 ## Wireframes